How To Swap Columns in Google Sheets

 Click the column header A to select it.
 The cursor should become a hand.
 Then click the A column header again, and hold the left mouse button.
 Drag the first table column over column B. That will swap the table columns around as in the snapshot directly below.

-Now Column 1 is in B and 2 is in A. Furthermore, you can also swap multiple table columns around.
+Now Column 1 is in B and 2 is in A. Furthermore, you can also swap multiple table columns around at the same time.
 As an example, enter ‘Column 3’ in C and ‘Column 4’ in D. Your spreadsheet should then be something like the one below.

 First, click the A column’s header to select it.
-Next, press and hold the Shift key and select column B. The two columns should be selected as shown directly below.
+Next, press and hold the Shift key and select column B, which lets you select multiple columns without de-selecting the first one.
+The two columns should be selected as shown directly below.

 Swap Table Columns by Copying and Pasting

-You don’t need the Ctrl + C and Ctrl + V copy and paste hotkeys to swap table columns in Google Sheets.
-Nevertheless, Sheets users can swap columns around by coping and pasting them despite the restrictions of the Windows clipboard.
+Next, Sheets users can swap columns around by copying and pasting them.
 You can only copy one cell range at a time to the clipboard, but can still swap table columns by pasting a second copy of the table to a blank area of the spreadsheet.

 Now you can copy and paste the table columns from cell range F1:I5 over the first table.
 For example, select column H and press the Ctrl + C hotkey.
 Then select column B and press Ctrl + V to paste Column 3 into B as below.